Mangoesmapping-GeorgeCorea/FunGIS2022/README.md

 See the Presentation below on how to use QField - the specifics for this excercise are...
 *Presentation - https://docs.google.com/presentation/d/1CByOhTp2gIikvCrLhYvZxTFb_uyvbHkk/edit?usp=sharing&ouid=112298073149416757204&rtpof=true&sd=true

-Refer to the Group called "Spatial Olympics 2023"
+In QField (while on the activity)
 - Click on the Epsilon on the left, Cloud Icon and Synchronise to get the new data.
-- Add points to the 'QandA' layer (1 point for right answer and 1 point for a location point at entrance of the building)
+- Add points to the 'QandA' layer (1 point for the right answer,1 point for a location point and 1 point for a photo of the group at the entrance of the building).
+Refer to the questions above for complete detail as in QField and QGIS this is truncated but the Question numbers are the same.
 - Bonus points for tracking your route (10m interval) and shortest distance travelled between the most number of points (use the 'Tracklog' layer).
-- The 'Locations' layer indicates where the building centerpoint is.
-We need the entrance to be recorded along with a photo of your group (1 point each)
+- The 'Locations' layer indicates where the building center point is.
 - Export the table once done (45 mins from start of activity) as a GPKG and email to data+fungis@mangoesmapping.com.au
 - Click the cloud icon and then 'Push'.
-Do not use 'Sync'. (emailing data is just as a backup - please do this first.)
+Do not use 'Synchronise'.
+(Emailing data is just as a backup - please do this first.)
+Refer presentation from 2022 for details on using QField - http://tiny.cc/QField_QuickGIS (Slide 26 onwards)

 ## ChatGPT Plus prompts to get this
 - Initial collection of information and exploration of complex possibilies - https://chat.openai.com/share/05c8fd5e-730d-48ed-b75c-e140089b8d03